nizzaneela/Programming_error_explanation/README.md

     return coalescent_timing_results
 ```

-This can be confirmed by inspecting the content of `coalData_parameterized.txt` for each simulation in the data stored on Zenodo [here](https://zenodo.org/records/6899613) (and reproduced [here]() for convenience).
+This can be confirmed by inspecting the content of `coalData_parameterized.txt` for each simulation in the data stored on Zenodo [here](https://zenodo.org/records/6899613) (and collected [here](https://github.com/nizzaneela/multi-introduction/blob/6c4c02e1a614d3cf482da76a188729f9c6e1933c/notebooks/0.28TF/simulations.zip) for convenience).
 For example, the first simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA is 0.000333 years (~3 hours), but the calculations continue until the end of the simulation 61 days later, when the tMRCA is 0.016277 years (~6 days).

 ```
 time	coalescence time	total infected	currently infected	current samples